Post Updated 10th August 2017

 They had antique TV’S radios and lovely old counter pieces.
 Bikes and hammocks stretched with a lovely view of the paddy fields nearby, added to its charm.
 They only served coffee and soft drinks but we were so happy to find this spot that we simply had to chill there for a while.

 I am sure by now you can see why I fell madly in love with Dalat as soon as I arrived and looked out of the window of my bus.
-With so many things to do in Dalat, which is your favorite?
+With so many best things to do in Dalat Vietnam, which is your favorite?
 If you have visited Dalat, I would love to know all about your adventures in this charming town.